 Many times, white male staff feel very comfortable speaking up, speaking first, and filling the time.
-Sometimes, this gets disguised as “the voice of experience” because many staff of color tends to be younger, newer to teaching, and more transient in large urban school districts.
+Even ha omg the last word, even if just to voice disagreement.
+Sometimes, this gets disguised as “the voice of experience” because many staff of color tend to be younger, newer to teaching, and more transient in large urban school districts.
 But, the result is that people of color and women are often quieted and marginalized.

 It’s time to turn up the volume.
 But how?